-The Cutler Pluton lies south of the Township of The North Shore (Figure 3.2) and extends east into the Town of Spanish (Giblin and Leahy, 1979).
+The Cutler Pluton is south of the City of Elliot Lake (Figure 3.2) and extends west into Lake Huron (Giblin and Leahy, 1979).
 The pluton is a muscovite-biotite granitic body with a total size of approximately 3 km by 28 km.
 The pluton intrudes both metamorphosed rocks of the McKim Formation (Huronian Supergroup) and Nipissing intrusive rocks south of the Murray Fault System (Robertson, 1970; Card, 1978) along the axis of the doubly plunging Spanish Anticline (Robertson, 1970) (See Section 3.2 Deformation and Metamorphism).
 The pluton consists of different intrusive phases, medium- to coarse-grained, foliated quartz monzonite, granodiorite and tonalite.
-The Cutler Pluton was emplaced late during the Penokean Orogeny approximately 1.75 billion (Early Proterozoic) years ago (Wetherill et al., 1960).
+The Cutler Pluton was emplaced during the Penokean Orogeny, approximately 1.75 billion (Early Proterozoic) years ago (Wetherill et al., 1960).
 There is no readily available information on the thickness of this intrusion.